 Okay, I take that back.
 Because Boston is afraid to have fun.

 I’ve always admired the slogan of Austin, Texas — ”Keep Austin Weird” — which embraces the city’s eclectic, off-beat culture.
-Beantown, meanwhile, seems to boast the bean-tacular catchphrase of “Keep Boston Historically Accurate.”
-Our biggest tourist attractions consist of cemeteries, my grandmother stays up later than most bars, and our equivalent of Time Square is a neon, gas-station sign.
+Beantown’s catchphrase, meanwhile, seems to be more along the lines of “Keep Boston Historically Accurate.”
+Our biggest tourist attraction is a cemetery, and our equivalent of Times Square is a neon, gas-station sign.
 (All hail Citgo, the merciful.)
-What I’m saying is that Boston Calling is the perfect opportunity for this city to let loose, to rebrand itself as cool and full of culture, and to create some new traditions besides, I don’t know, beans.
+What I’m saying is that Boston Calling is the perfect opportunity for this city to let loose, to rebrand itself as cool and full of culture.

 One potential problem is that the festival is set to take place at City Hall Plaza in Government Center.
 Inspired by an M. C. Escher nightmare, City Hall Plaza and its stairs upon stairs never struck me as the most convenient place to hold a concert.
-I don’t know where the closest open field is, but I suggest finding it and hosting next year’s Boston Calling there.
+I don’t know where the closest open field is — Boston Common? — but I suggest finding it and hosting next year’s Boston Calling there.

 Lastly, what with everything that has gone on these past few weeks, Boston really, really needs this.
 The bombing of the Boston Marathon left us crippled and afraid to go outside.
-Boston Calling represents a chance for our city to reunite, have fun, and just rock the fuck out.
+Boston Calling represents a chance for our city to reunite, have fun, and rock out.

 About the Author (Author Profile)Jeff Marks (COM '15) is from Scotch Plains, New Jersey.
 He studies film and television.
 "I have an older sister and a fast metabolism."
 He ran track in middle school.